top of page

 iStock-644976960.jpg

-Join a powerful two-day event that brings together leading educators, rabbanim, and mental health professionals to equip you with both practical information and clear hashkafah—everything you need to make confident, intentional choices for your family.
+Join a powerful three-day event that brings together leading educators, rabbanim, and mental health professionals to equip you with both practical information and clear hashkafah—everything you need to make confident, intentional choices for your family.

 The Truth?